 A particularly difficult challenge for data collection is posed by environments where random actions will not lead to states with different rewards, i.e., because rewards are sparse.
-For example, consider an environment where the agent is playing chess against a grand-master level chess bot and the reward is +1 for a win, -1 for a loss and 0 otherwise.
-A policy collecting data by performing random actions will always lose, and hence all data will have the same reward of -1.
+For example, consider an environment where the agent is playing chess against a grand-master level chess bot and the reward is +1 for a win, -1for a loss and 0 otherwise.
+A policy collecting data by performing random actions is extremely unlikely to win, and hence all collected data will have the same reward of -1.
 Reward optimization is prevented because no data with high rewards will be collected, all actions seem equally bad to the optimizer.
+This is also the case in this example if the agent samples an improved action, since the optimizer will not know that the action was better unless it ultimately led to victory.
 Various solutions to the problem of sparse rewards have been proposed.
 One integral technique in chess and other board games is called self-play (Samuel, 1959; Tesauro, 1995; Silver et al., 2017).
-Instead of playing against a grand-master level opponent from the start, the policy is playing against itself.
+Instead of playing against a grand-master level opponent from the start, the policy is playing against itself or a past version of itself.
 This has the effect that the difficulty of the task is automatically adjusted to the skill of the current policy.
 Self-play ensures that both victory and losses are observed, and winning automatically becomes harder as the policy improves.
 Another option is to incorporate prior knowledge, for example in the form of human expert demonstrations (Silver et al., 2016; Vecerík et al., 2017; Chekroun et al., 2021).
 Lastly, some approaches maximize different rewards that make optimization easier and guide data collection.
 Examples include shaped rewards (Ng et al., 1999) which are reward functions that are engineered for that purpose or intrinsic motivation (Aubret et al., 2019) which are objectives that guide data collection towards states that novel or "surprising".
 While there are some solutions for particular environments, optimizing environments with sparse rewards is still a subject of ongoing research (Chen et al., 2022).